re-Daimon/virus_gif/README.md

 # virus_gif
-This is an hta template, where you need to insert your own value and it will be virus_gif, made with the help of Empire
+This is an *.hta template, where you need to insert your own value and it will be virus_gif, made with the help of Empire

 - Self Empire: https://github.com/EmpireProject/Empire
 - I indicated there that it is necessary to change.